Can You Get Car Insurance Without an MOT?

 Can you insure your car without an MOT?

-Yes, in limited cases you can insure car without MOT.
+Yes, in limited cases you can insure a car without an MOT.
 There are a few exceptions where an MOT isn't needed.
 Otherwise, you'll need a valid certificate to stay legal and covered.

 New cars under three years old don't need an MOT yet.
 Insurers can cover them because the law doesn't ask for one.
 Keep the car roadworthy with regular checks and servicing.